See Bird Banding of wild birds close up and learn how we’re helping learn about birds’ habits to understand what they

 Federally-licensed bird bander Ian Stewart began the project in June 2015.
 By November of that first year alone, he was able to capture and band 413 birds of 37 species.
 Many of these were free-flying adult and juvenile birds caught in mist-nets.
 Some birds banded were nestlings reared in the many bird boxes at Ashland Nature Center, Bucktoe Creek Preserve, Abbott’s Mill Nature Center, and Coverdale Farm Preserve.

 Delaware Nature Society was fortunate to obtain funding from several generous donors to allow the project to continue.
 Through this project we have now banded over 5,500 birds of 80 species, including several unusual migrants like Marsh Wren, Mourning Warbler and Tennessee Warbler.
 Dozens of these banded birds have been recaptured between seasons or even years.
 Birds recaptured include Gray Catbirds returning each summer from their tropical wintering sites and Dark-eyed Juncos and White-throated Sparrows returning each winter from their breeding grounds in the far north.
 We also place color bands on Eastern Bluebirds to help a study that’s figuring out how faithful they are to their nest box between years and also whether they remain at Bucktoe Creek Preserve during winter.

-Read the full study report and 2 other publications by clicking on the titles below:
+Read the full study report and 3 related publications:

 Stewart, I. and Sebastiani, J. (2015) Results from a bird banding pilot study at Ashland Nature Center and Bucktoe Creek Preserve.
 Delmarva Ornithologist.
 Vol 44, pages 15 – 21